rename-this/vhs/site/content/Getting Started/_index.md

 The above command will capture live HTTP traffic on port 80 and calculate [RED metrics](https://www.weave.works/blog/the-red-method-key-metrics-for-microservices-architecture/) for the captured data in real time.
+These include metrics on request rate, error rate, and request duration.
 These metrics will be available on a [Prometheus](https://prometheus.io/) endpoint at port 8888.
+For more information on metrics see the `vhs` [reference](/vhs/reference/#prometheus-metrics) entry on metrics support.
 The command will run for 60 minutes.